Stories of Arda Home Page

 “No, I am afraid not.”

 Gimli followed, piqued with curiosity.
 Legolas led him purposefully from the more populated wings up an inclined passage, one not so well lighted as those they left.
 There was no one to be seen here in the upper levels of Thranduil's caverns.
-There was something unsettling in that, as he had no right idea where they were going.
-But there was a calm assurance about the way Legolas carried himself now in the midst of his own world that was comforting at the same time.
-As the light in the narrowing passage gradually dimmed, the Elf’s own glow brightened, almost as though he led him through the darkness from one threshold of life to another.
-While Gimli’s imagination ran errant, it flitted through his mind that this was how he had always imagined the first moments after death; but even then he knew Legolas’ glow was not specifically borne of greater potency, but because constricted passages made him nervous.
+There was something unsettling in that, as he had no right idea where they were going, but the calm assurance about the way Legolas carried himself in the midst of his own world was a comfort.

-At length he stopped outside one dark and forbidding door closed heavily against them, emblazoned deeply with a single black initial.
-It was the same sign that adorned their banners, and that Gimli construed must stand for “Thranduil”, a chill pricking up his spine.
+At length they stopped outside one dark and forbidding door closed heavily against them, branded deeply with a single black initial.
+It was the same sign that adorned their banners, and Gimli construed it must stand for “Thranduil”, a chill prickling up his spine.
 If any Dwarves had set foot here before, it was likely not of their own will.
-The door was without latch or handle, but Legolas lay his palm against it and spoke a low-voiced password, pushing it aside.
+The door was without latch or handle, but Legolas lay his palm against it and pushed it aside easily.

-Again, it opened into a room of darkness, but this darkness was chill and smelled of dust, gripping Gimli's heart with the same hushed reluctance that comes upon entering a tomb.
-Legolas intoned yet another command as he swept silently inside, and at his voice the lamps glowed to languid life.
+It opened into a room of darkness, but this darkness was chill and smelled of dust, gripping Gimli's heart with the same hushed reluctance that comes upon entering a tomb.
+Legolas spoke a quiet command as he swept silently inside, and at his voice the lamps glowed to life.

-“This, Gimli,” he said, turned fey in the twilight, “is where my father lingers in his . . . darker moments.”
+“This, Gimli,” he said, “is where my father lingers in his . . . darker moments.”

 Gimli said nothing, for he felt as though he had entered a room where time itself was suspended.
-He could feel the brooding presence of the Elvenking looming still about the entire place, revealed not as a tomb, but a trophy hall.
-Thranduil’s lair.
+He could feel the brooding presence of the Elvenking looming about the entire place, revealed not as a tomb, but a trophy hall.

-The walls were hung thick with ghostly banners wreathed in shadow, not all of them elven.
+The walls were hung top to bottom with ghostly banners wreathed in shadow, not all of them Elven.
 The display upon the first wall included all the captured standards that had fallen prey to Thranduil's army; many were no more than orcish rags, but each rent and bloodstained scrap had been bought at a price.
-Others flaunted strange badges, signs of wicked Men who had met their end upon elvish shafts through the past age and never returned from the depths of Mirkwood, earning for the forest a haunted name.
+Others flaunted strange badges, signs of wicked Men of the past age who never returned from the depths of Mirkwood, earning for the forest a haunted name.
 Some were ancient, those near the ceiling threadbare and threatening to fall to dust with the passage of the centuries.
 Others were newer, the dark stains upon them fresher, all that remained now of Dol Guldur's last howling horde.
-He could find no dwarvish heraldry among the spoils.
+He could find no Dwarvish heraldry among the spoils.

-“And this,” he continued, taking up another, eyes hardening and shoulders stiffening, “was the bane of Queen Lindóriel.”
-He held the barb of black obsidian between his thumb and forefinger, as though loath to handle it further, his lip curled in a stirring of old outraged contempt.
-“And there is the shaft that felled her assailant.”
-He indicated the solitary arrow mounted above.
-It was the only one of them all to have retained its shaft and fletching through the long years, for it was plated in gold.
+“And this,” he continued, taking up another, eyes hardening and shoulders stiffening, “was the bane of our Queen.”
+He held the barb of black obsidian between his thumb and forefinger, as though loath to handle it further.

 Gimli had no idea he had carried those all they way home.